gravitational/teleport/docs/user-manual.md

 ## Introduction

-The Teleport User Manual covers usage of the Teleport client tool `tsh`.
+The TSH User Manual covers usage of the Teleport client tool `tsh`.
 In this document you will learn how to:

 * Securely login into interactive shell on remote cluster nodes.